FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 ## What was left for the conclusion?
 (PHI)

-Reiteration of the introduction and emphisas on the simplcity of techinque used as well as implications, implementation, results and speedup.
+Reiteration of the introduction and emphasis on the simplicity of technique used as well as implications, implementation, results and speedup.
 Ending with references to companion papers where solution is used in other dataflow problems.

 ## The Written Style (X)

 ### Can you give a title to each paragraph in the introduction?
 (PHI)

 1) The phases of dataflow where placing of phi nodes is important;
-2) Identification of redundancy in present techniuqe;
+2) Identification of redundancy in present technique;
 3) Optimization in the algorithm for placing phi nodes;
 4) Introduction to notation used in solution;
-5) Implementation and comparision of both techinuqes;
+5) Implementation and comparison of both technique;
-6) Potential further usecases and overview of sections;
+6) Potential further use-cases and overview of sections;

 ### Can you find examples of sentence topics to every paragraph in the introduction?
 (PHI)

 1. The algorithms for computing these intermediate representations have one common step- computing program points where data flow information must be “merged”, the so called **phi-nodes** *(2nd sentence)*
 1. The time complexity of the original algorithm depends on the size of the dominance frontier.
-Although the size of the dominance frontier is **linear** for many programs (as was noted by Cytron et al.), ... *(1st sentance)*
+Although the size of the dominance frontier is **linear** for many programs (as was noted by Cytron et al.), ... *(1st sentence)*
-1. In this paper, we present **a linear time algorithm for computing the desired set of phi-nodes for N**. without precomputing the domtnance frontiers for all the nodes. *(1st sentence)*
+1. In this paper, we present **a linear time algorithm for computing the desired set of phi-nodes for N**. without pre-computing the dominance frontiers for all the nodes. *(1st sentence)*
 1. The levels of the nodes in the dominator tree are used to order the computation of dominance frontiers of those nodes which are essential to **compute the final set of phi-nodes** in a bottom-up fashion. *(3rd sentence)*
 1. Again our algorithm exhibited **a linear behavior** compared to the quadratic behavior of the original algorithm. *(6th sentence)*
 1. The significance of the algorithm presented in this paper goes beyond to merely computing **phi-nodes** for SEGS or SSA form. *(1st sentence)*

 ### Can you give examples of techniques used to connect different paragraphs?
 (PHI)

-The discussion of an aspect of the paper topic in one paragraph flows into the second paragraph where the aspect is touched on in a different light but also the issue presented in the previous paragprah is elaborated on.
+The discussion of an aspect of the paper topic in one paragraph flows into the second paragraph where the aspect is touched on in a different light but also the issue presented in the previous paragraph is elaborated on.
 For example:

 1. Again our algorithm exhibited a linear behavior compared to the quadratic behavior of the original algorithm. *(Section 1, paragraph 5)*